 How to Get to Exuma Bahamas

-Flights to Exuma are run through Air Canada Vacations the only Canadian tour operator to offer weekly, year-round service, from Toronto to Great Exuma aboard Air Canada.
+The best way to get to Exuma is through Air Canada Vacations the only Canadian tour operator to offer weekly, year-round service, from Toronto to Great Exuma aboard Air Canada.
 The flights to Exuma are only a 3 hour and 20-minute direct flight from Toronto.

 Where to Stay in Exuma Bahamas